alitorbati/portfolio/posts/writing/death-to-complexity.md

 summary: "A bit about the design process that went into reimagining Spokeo’s Advanced Search tools.
 This was a weeks-long collaboration between the design and front-end teams, with support from backend for some specific API updates."
 ---

-# Death to Complexity: How we Simplified Advanced Search

 _This article was originally published on [Medium](https://uxdesign.cc/death-to-complexity-how-we-simplified-advanced-search-a9ab2940acf0) and continues to get attention on [Twitter](https://twitter.com/search?q=https://uxdesign.cc/death-to-complexity-how-we-simplified-advanced-search-a9ab2940acf0&src=typed_query&f=live).
 It was produced with help from [Sean D'Auria](https://www.seandauria.com/)._

 ---